 Education

-- M.Ed., Sul Ross State University
+- M.Ed. in Educational Leadership, Sul Ross State University

-- B.A., Texas Lutheran University
+- B.A. in History, Texas Lutheran University

 Courses Taught